publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch73/schIII/m__us_usc_t15_s4727.md

     (c) __Strategic plan__

-    To carry out subsection (b) of this section, the TPCC shall develop and implement a governmentwide strategic plan for Federal trade promotion efforts.
+    To carry out subsection (b), the TPCC shall develop and implement a governmentwide strategic plan for Federal trade promotion efforts.
 Such plan shall—

         (1) establish a set of priorities for Federal activities in support of United States exports and explain the rationale for the priorities;